Visual Studio Code Setup for Godot

 Automatic Build and Launch Configuration for .NET

 When using the .NET version of Godot, the Godot Launcher will automatically add the necessary build and launch configurations to your VS Code project.
-This ensures that you can build and debug your C# scripts seamlessly within VS Code without requiring additional setup.
+This happens both when you create a project and whenever you change the editor version with the VS Code toggle enabled, ensuring you can build and debug your C# scripts seamlessly within VS Code without requiring additional setup.

 These configurations include: